denny-cao/switch-classes/README.md

 # Switch-Classes
 I created this to programmatically switch a symbolic link to point towards the correct class folder based on class times from my Google Calendar.
+This allows me, for example, to open class websites during class with a shortcut by having an `info.yaml` file in each class folder that contains the class website.

 # How to Run
 In a .env: